cyberbotics/webots/docs/blog/Webots-2023-b-release.md

 ---

-## Overhaul of the Protos Documentation
+## Overhaul of the PROTOs Documentation

 All the documentation concerning robots, sensors, actuators and objects have been moved to [webots.cloud](https://webots.cloud/proto).